johnnylieu/daily-journal-ejs-challenge/README.md

 # Daily Journal

-This is a daily journal web app using EJS templating and layouts.
+This is a daily journal web app using EJS templating and layouts, each post is stored in Mongo DB.

-11/6/2022 - app is now linked to mongo db.

 ## Video demo